-The transition period (not to exceed 60 days) will be from date of contract award through January 4, 2015 (see Section F.1(b) entitled "Period of Performance").
+The transition period (not to exceed 90 days) will be from the date of contract award through December 31, 2024 (see Section F Clause entitled "Period of Performance").
 Reimbursement for the allowable costs of the transition period will be on a cost-reimbursement (no fee) basis, subject to the cost principles of FAR 31, DEAR 931, and DEAR 970.31.
 The maximum allowable cost for transition which will be reimbursable by the Government will be the amount included by the Offeror in Section H Clause entitled "Activities During Contract Transition" and submitted to the Government in Volume III.
 The amount included in Section H Clause entitled "Activities During Contract Transition" shall be supported by the cost estimate required below.

-Provide a cost estimate for all transition activities that addresses the elements enumerated below.
-The information submitted must follow the format provided in Section L, Appendix 4 entitled "Instructions for Submitting Cost/Price Proposals", must address the total cost of the transition period by major transition activity, and must be in sufficient detail to allow for evaluation of the reasonableness and cost realism of all transition activities set forth in Section H Clause entitled "Activities During Contract Transition".
-Proposed costs must be broken down by the following major cost elements: direct labor (including number of personnel hours and dollars), fringe benefits, indirect cost allocations (by pool type and rate), relocation (if incurred for any key personnel identified in the offer and intended to be charged to the contract as an allowable cost), travel, facilities, materials, supplies, subcontracts, space/lease costs, and all other cost elements in excess of \$25K related to the period of transition.
-Relocation costs shall include the cost of moving members of the household, personal belongings, and establishing permanent residence on Long Island, New York.
+The Offeror shall provide a cost estimate for all transition activities that addresses the elements enumerated below.
+The information submitted must follow the format provided in Section L, Appendix 4 entitled "Instructions for Submitting Cost/Price Proposals for Transition Activities", must address the total cost of the transition period by major transition activity, and must be in sufficient detail to allow for evaluation of the reasonableness and cost realism of all transition activities set forth in Section H Clause entitled "Activities During Contract Transition".
+Proposed costs must be broken down by the following major cost elements: direct labor (including number of personnel hours and dollars), fringe benefits, indirect cost allocations (by pool type and rate), relocation (if incurred for any key personnel identified in the proposal and intended to be charged to the contract as an allowable cost), travel, facilities, materials, supplies, subcontracts, space/lease costs, and all other cost elements in excess of \$25K related to the period of transition.
+Relocation costs shall be in accordance with FAR Part 31.
 Proposed rates for indirect costs and fringe benefits should be briefly explained.